The Complex Commercial Litigation Law Review: Switzerland

-Failure of intent regarding contracts can be distinguished into two major groups: the cases in which the declaration does not correspond to the (correctly) formed will (error of explanation); and cases in which the intent to make a certain declaration was formed incorrectly, whether as a result of error (error of motive, fundamental error) or caused by the other contracting party or a third party (fraud, duress).
+Failure of intent regarding contracts can be distinguished into two major groups: cases in which the declaration does not correspond to the (correctly) formed will (error of explanation); and cases in which the intent to make a certain declaration was formed incorrectly, whether as a result of error (error of motive or fundamental error) or as a result of the other contracting party or a third party (fraud or duress).
 A party acting under error, fraud or duress is entitled to annul the contract and seek restitution.
-This has to be done within one year from the time that the error or the fraud was discovered or from the time that the duress ended.
+This must be done within one year of the time that the error or the fraud was discovered or from the time that the duress ended.

-An error is a misconception of the facts.32 There is no error in the actual sense if the declarant had no notion of the facts.
+An error is a misconception of the facts.22 There is no error in the actual sense if the party that makes a declaration had no notion of the facts.
 The error is always unconscious.
-If there are doubts about the correctness of one's own notion, an error is excluded.33 An error is fundamental if, according to the circumstances, it can be assumed that the person acting under error would not have made the declaration or would not have made it with this content if he had known the true facts.34
+If there are doubts about the correctness of one's own notion, an error is excluded.23 An error is fundamental if, according to the circumstances, it can be assumed that the person acting under error would not have made the declaration or would not have made it with this content if he or she had known the true facts.24

-A fraudulent behaviour consists in the pretence of false facts or the non-disclosure of existing facts.35 The fraud must cause or perpetuate an error on the part of the person deceived.
-This in turn must have been causal for the declaration of intent.
-This is not the case if the person deceived has recognised the true facts of the case or if he would have made the declaration of intent even if he had known the true facts.36
+Fraudulent behaviour comprises the pretence of false facts, or the non-disclosure of existing facts if there was a duty to disclose.25 The fraud must cause or perpetuate an error on the part of the person deceived.
+This in turn must have been a cause for the deceived party's declaration of intent.
+This is not the case if the person deceived has recognised the true facts of the case or if he or she would have made the declaration of intent even if he or she had known the true facts.26

-On the other hand, restitution damages are usually owed if a party's trust in the validity of a contract is disappointed, for example in cases of liability for culpa in contrahendo or if the contract is rescinded because of error, fraud or duress.
-If restitution damages are due, the aggrieved party must be placed in the position as if he or she had never been involved in the negotiations and the transaction.
+On the other hand, restitution damages are usually owed if a party's trust in the validity of a contract is disappointed, for example, in cases of liability for culpa in contrahendo or if the contract is rescinded because of error, fraud or duress.
+If restitution damages are due, the aggrieved party must be placed in the position he or she had would have been in had he or she never been involved in the negotiations and the transaction.
 In particular, all useless expenses incurred in connection with the contract are reimbursable.
-In exceptional circumstances, lost profit may also be eligible for compensation.37
+In exceptional circumstances, lost profit may also be eligible for compensation.27

 Swiss contract and commercial law has a long tradition and usually gives the parties great freedom to design their contractual relations.
 Its basic legal principles have not changed in years, and no major changes are planned for the foreseeable future.
 This contributes to legal certainty and predictability for the parties.